QuantumTux/thisoldtoolbox-linux/README.md

 <details>
 <summary>Read more about dell-query-array.py</summary>

   We didn't have a coherent monitoring/alerting strategy, so we weren't always aware of issues on a timely basis.
 While we were in the process of addressing that shortcoming, I developed this tool to meet dual needs.
-First, it provided a quick way for anyone in Operations to get a moment-in-time view of any Storage Array in the environment.
+First, it provided a quick way for anyone in Operations to get a moment-in-time view of any Storage Array in the environment (quickly, without having to click around the GUI).
 Second, it provided a potential mechanism for the Monitoring Team (who were separate from Operations) to peek into a given Storage Array to gather detailed information when constructing an alert.

   **IMPORTANT!** This tool makes a number of assumptions about the environment in which it operates.
 These are detailed in the _Notes_ section of the comment header.